Status of Gibraltar: Spanish position

 The proposal was rejected by the British Government and by the Gibraltarians, which overwhelmingly voted to remain under British sovereignty in a referendum held in 1967 (12,138 to 44).

 As a result, the UN General Assembly, during its twenty-third session, adopted resolution 2429 of 1968 (XXIII), denounced the 1967 referendum and requested the United Kingdom not to delay negotiations.

 No further advance for the Spanish claims was achieved for the following forty years.
 In view of that, the Spanish position seems to have softened, being redirected towards some form of temporary or permanent arrangement to achieve joint sovereignty, which has been proposed by Spain and discussed with the British Government.
-Such a proposal was tabled by the Spanish Minister for Foreign Affairs, Fernando Morán, in 1985.
-The details of the proposal were not made public, but information released showed an offer on a treaty with the United Kingdom in order to "re-integrate" Gibraltar with Spain, while preserving Gibraltarians' way of life.
+Such a proposal was put forward by the Spanish Minister for Foreign Affairs, Fernando Morán, in 1985.
+The details of the proposal were not made public, but information released showed an offer on a treaty with the United Kingdom to "re-integrate" Gibraltar with Spain, while preserving Gibraltarians' way of life.
 They would keep their British nationality, as well as their existing political and labour rights, self-government and institutions.
 Morán proposed that a condominium or leaseback arrangement should be agreed, over a 15 or 20-year period.
 This proposal was not formally rejected by Douglas Hurd, the British Foreign Secretary, until 1993.

 In 1997 a second proposal was made by the Spanish Minister for Foreign Affairs, Abel Matutes, foreseeing a hundred-year period of joint sovereignty before a definite transfer to Spain.
 A similar scheme was provisionally agreed between the Spanish and British governments in the spring of 2002, but this was eventually abandoned, after sustained opposition by the Gibraltarians that included the Gibraltar sovereignty referendum of 2002.

 Spain reported to the UN in 2016 that: